-Football Federation Australia has divided coach education into two streams, the community pathway and the advanced pathway.
+Football Australia has divided coach education into two streams, the community pathway and the advanced pathway.

 Coaching courses are regularly conducted throughout Queensland by our dedicated technical staff.
-In support of FFA’s future aim of 100,000 registered coaches, Football Queensland embraces coaches from grassroots to the elite level and is committed to improving the coaching experience received by players.
+In support of Football Australia’s future aim of 100,000 registered coaches, Football Queensland embraces coaches from grassroots to the elite level and is committed to improving the coaching experience received by players.

 COMMUNITY COACHING PATHWAY

-The community coaching pathway is designed for coaches whose involvement with football is largely at the amateur level.
-While not necessarily looking to carve a career in the game, community coaches still seek assistance in the preparation, organisation and conduct of safe, age-specific training sessions.
+The community coaching pathway is designed for coaches whose involvement in football is largely at the grassroots level.
+Even if community coaches are not looking to pursue a career in the game, they can receive assistance and training in the preparation, organisation and conduct of safe, age-specific training sessions through community coaching courses.